-Python Multiprocessing Pool class helps in parallel execution of a function across multiple input values.
-The variable work when declared it is mentioned that Process 1, Process 2, Process 3 and Process 4 shall wait for 5,2,1,3 seconds respectively.
-During execution, the above-mentioned processes wait for the aforementioned interval of time as it is evident from the order of the print statements.
+Python Multiprocessing Pool class helps in the parallel execution of a function across multiple input values.
+The variable work when declared it is mentioned that Process 1, Process 2, Process 3, and Process 4 shall wait for 5,2,1,3 seconds respectively.
+During execution, the above-mentioned processes wait for the aforementioned interval of time as it is evident from the print statements’ orders.

 Python Multiprocessing Lock class allows code to claim lock so that no other process can work on a similar code.
 There are two important functions of Lock as follows: –

 - release: release() function releases the lock

 Let us consolidate all the things that we have learned into a single example:-